 - 6.1 Every match should be under the control of a trained, registered and appointed match official where possible.
-Additional persons, as authorised by the match organisers may include the assistant match official and reserve match official.
-Should a trained, registered and appointed referee not be available, a coach from either team is to assume the role of referee. - 6.2 All players are under the control of the match official and/or match organiser from the time they arrive on location to the time they leave. - 6.3 In the event of misconduct by a player, the match official shall, at their discretion, caution, or instruct the coach to replace the player.
-If the misconduct occurs off the field of play the match official will report the matter to the match organisers. - The match official organises the coin toss or other appropriate method to determine which team starts and in which direction.
+Additional persons, as authorised by the match organisers may include the assistant match official and reserve match official. - 6.2 All players are under the control of the match official and/or match organiser from the time they arrive on location to the time they leave. - 6.3 In the event of misconduct by a player, the match official shall, at their discretion, caution, or instruct the coach to replace the player.
+If the misconduct occurs off the field of play the match official will report the matter to the match organisers. - 6.4 The match official organises the coin toss or other appropriate method to determine which team starts and in which direction.
 The team that wins the toss, decides whether to start or to choose an end.
-If the winner of the toss decides to choose an end, the opponents must start and vice versa. - 6.5 The match official may consult with assistant match officials in regard to matters relating to their duties. - 6.6 If a player is injured, and continuation of play would be dangerous, the match official must blow the whistle immediately. - 6.7 If the match official stops play because a player is injured but there has been no infringement, and the ball has not been made dead, play restarts with a tap and pass to the team last in possession of the ball, with the same number of tags. - (a) If the ball or ball-carrier makes contact with the match official and neither team gains an advantage, play continues.
+If the winner of the toss decides to choose an end, the opponents must start and vice versa. - 6.5 The match official may consult with assistant match officials in regard to matters relating to their duties. - 6.6 If a player is injured, and continuation of play would be dangerous, the match official must blow the whistle immediately. - 6.7 If the match official stops play because a player is injured but there has been no infringement, and the ball has not been made dead, play restarts with a tap and pass to the team last in possession of the ball, with the same number of tags.

+(a) If the ball or ball-carrier makes contact with the match official and neither team gains an advantage, play continues.
 If either team gains an advantage the match official awards a tap and pass to the team that last played the ball, with the same number of tags.